mzazon/awesome-cloud-projects/aws/database-monitoring-cloudwatch/database-monitoring-cloudwatch.md

 ## Prerequisites

-1. AWS account with permissions to create RDS instances, CloudWatch dashboards, and SNS topics
+1. AWS account with permissions to create RDS instances, CloudWatch dashboards, SNS topics, and IAM roles
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of database performance metrics and monitoring concepts
 4. Email address for receiving database alerts